8 Reasons Adults Stay in Abusive Relationships and How to Help Them

 Elderly and disabled people are especially vulnerable to neglect and abuse from family members and other caretakers.
 Contact the adult abuse hotline or your local senior protective services agency to report signs of abuse and to seek guidance on your next steps.

-In most cases, reports of abuse or neglect of seniors results in a welfare check in the home of the suspected victim.
+In some cases, reports of abuse or neglect of seniors results in a welfare check in the home of the suspected victim.
 This is normally done on a confidential basis, so the family of the senior would not know you were the one who reported the suspected abuse.
 If the victim is in a nursing home or in an assisted living or rehabilitation facility, report your observations and concerns to the patient's designated social worker as well.

 Things Don't Always Turn Out the Way You Hope